Optimal quantization with branched optimal transport distances: Uniform properties of optimal quantizers and partitions

 Suppose that for some $t>1$ there exists $i \leq N$ such that

 We are going to show a contradiction when $t$ is too large (not depending on $N$).
 For this, let us build a better competitor than $\mu_N$.
-We shall add an extra point $q$ of $\bas(\tplan P_N,x_i)$ to irrigate a \enquote{costly} ball around $q$, then remove the point $x_j$ and irrigate the former basin $\bas(\tplan P_N,x_j)$ from a neighbouring basin $\bas(\tplan P_N,x_k)$.
+We shall add an extra point $q$ of $\bas(\tplan P_N,x_i)$ to irrigate a \enquote{costly} ball around $q$, then remove the point $x_j$ (in order to leave the number of points equal to $N$) and irrigate the former basin $\bas(\tplan P_N,x_j)$ from a neighbouring basin $\bas(\tplan P_N,x_k)$.

 Let us find a \enquote{costly} ball.
 Consider